Knowledge base

 Has this FAQ been helpful?

-This guide explains how to resolve an issue with importing a .csv file into a MySQL table.
-The proposed alternative is to read the CSV file line by line with PHP and insert the data into the MySQL database.
+This guide explains how to resolve an issue when importing a .csv file into a MySQL table.
+The proposed alternative is to read the CSV file line by line using PHP and insert the data into the MySQL database.

-The LOAD DATA LOCAL INFILE function allows importing a CSV file directly into a MySQL table.
-However, this feature is often exploited by attackers to gain unauthorized access to sites hosted on servers that accept it.
+The LOAD DATA LOCAL INFILE function allows you to import a CSV file directly into a MySQL table.
+However, this feature is often exploited by attackers to gain unauthorized access to websites hosted on servers that allow it.

 To prevent any security risks and protect customer data, Infomaniak has disabled the LOAD DATA LOCAL INFILE function.
 Users who import their CSV files via phpMyAdmin (without checking the “CSV via LOAD DATA” option) are not affected.

-Here is an alternative method to import CSV-formatted data into a MySQL table.
+Here is an alternative method for importing data in CSV format into a MySQL table.
 The example below shows how to properly handle errors when opening the CSV file and inserting data into the database.

 This script uses mysqli to connect to the database and prepared statements to insert the data.
 This ensures better security, optimal compatibility with recent versions of PHP, and simple integration into your project, whether in an existing script or a new file located in the /web directory: